by Terry & Doris Michaud

 The shop is located right on the High Street and easy to find.
 From there it is a short drive of a mile or two to the parking area for the walk to the bridge.
 The famous 100-acre wood is actually Ashdown Forest, which covers some 6,400 acres.

 The original Milne home is in private hands and is not marked in any way, as visitors are discouraged.
 But all of us dedicated Pooh fans know that Pooh, Eeyore, Piglet, Kanga and Roo and all of the other characters are still there in the woods, alive if only in our hearts.

 Most of the Pooh merchandise in England is based on the Classic Pooh design, while we here in the U.S. are more familiar with the Disney designs.
 Ironically, all of the original characters are living in the Children's Museum in New York City, provided by Milne's publisher Dutton and Company.

-If you are traveling by car in England don't use the rule of-thumb estimating travel time we use at home in the US, where we allow an hour's travel time for each 60 miles.
-With few exceptions, the roads in Britain are not the super highways we are used to, and travel time can take considerably longer, as much as an hour to travel 30 miles.
+If you are travelling by car in England don't use the rule-of-thumb estimating travel time we use at home in the US, where we allow an hour's travel time for every 60 miles.
+With few exceptions, the roads in Britain are not the superhighways we are used to, and travel time can take considerably longer, as much as an hour to travel 30 miles.

-When buying antiques and collectibles, it is common practice to dicker somewhat on the asking price, typically you can expect to receive at least a discount.
-This is not true of contemporary collectibles, as prices are nearly always set on new merchandise.
+When buying antiques and collectables, it is common practice to dicker somewhat on the asking price, typically you can expect to receive at least a discount.
+This is not true of contemporary collectables, as prices are nearly always set on new merchandise.
 Be sure to get receipts for any purchases for customs declaration purposes.